 Here are some of the ways you can source products to sell on Amazon:

-#1 Find retail products for sale
+#1 Find Retail Products for Sale

 If you don't want to deal with manufacturers and suppliers, retail sourcing is the easier way to navigate sourcing products for Amazon.
-Retail sourcing may involve going to a brick-and-mortar store and finding products on sale or buying from online stores and other online marketplaces like Alibaba.
+Retail sourcing may involve going to a brick-and-mortar store and finding products on sale or buying from online stores and other online marketplaces such as Alibaba.
 The secret is to find products in high demand on Amazon, buy them at a lower price, and list them on Amazon to make a profit.

 ProTip: SmartScout offers the most robust product scouting tool suite on the market.
-Use our toos to find the best products and brands and beat your competition in 2022 and beyond.
+Use our tools to find the best products and brands and beat your competition in 2022 and beyond.
 Contact us for a free demo.

-#3 Wholesale product sourcing
+#3 Wholesale Product Sourcing

 This method involves buying high-volume products from the brand owner, manufacturer, or licensed wholesale supplier.
 This is a tried and tested process of sourcing for products because it's easily scalable and has a low entry barrier.
 Since you will work directly with the already established manufacturers, you won't have to worry about creating new ASINs.
 At the same time, most products you buy wholesale already have demand and sales rank.